Does Car Insurance Cover Rodent Damage?

 Rodent Damage Coverage: Bottom Line

 Comprehensive coverage pays for car insurance pest damage caused by rodents, but only when repair costs exceed your deductible.
-A single claim from a rat chewing your wiring rarely raises your rates, but filing for minor damage below your deductible is money left on the table.
+A single claim from a rat chewing your wiring rarely raises your rates.
 Check your repair estimate against your deductible before calling your insurer, and ask about possible rate impacts before you file.

 Learn more about what your auto policy does and doesn't cover in our car insurance coverage guide.